 What does it all mean?

 We are in the early stages of a transformational shift in demand generation activities in the B2B space.
 The days of driving as many top of funnel leads as possible, with the belief that those raised hands will ultimately end in sales, is coming to a close.
-In its place is a new strategy that is more focused on penetrating target accounts through tactics that result in fewer MQLs but better ones that convert at higher rates.
+In its place is a new strategy that is more focused on penetrating target accounts through tactics that result in fewer MQLs (or rather marketing qualified accounts) that convert at higher rates.
 This transformation will require that marketers, CMOs, CEOs, and board members understand the impact an ABM approach has on an organization's go-to-market strategy.
 Account based selling is an organization-wide approach to targeting, selling to, and delighting customers.